RedisLabs/redislabs-docs/content/rs/release-notes/legacy-release-notes/rlec-4-3-aug-2016.md

     details, refer to [Cluster
     Recovery]({{< relref "/rs/clusters/cluster-recovery.md" >}}).
-- Major improvements made to database replication performance process by using diskless replication between master and slave shards.
-The data between the master and slave shards is streamed directly, instead of using the default file-on-disk mechanism.
+- Major improvements made to database replication performance process by using diskless replication between master and replica shards.
+The data between the master and replica shards is streamed directly, instead of using the default file-on-disk mechanism.
 This behavior can be changed for the entire cluster or per database through rladmin.